UbiquityRobotics/learn/quick_start/loki/loki_software.md

 6. Run `sudo systemctl enable loki-base`
 7. sudo reboot

-If everything is correct,  rostopic list should show sonar topics being echoed.  keyboard teleop (either direct or from a workstation, one ROS_MASTER_URI is exported should work.
+If everything is correct,  rostopic list should show sonar topics being echoed.
+Keyboard teleop (either direct or from a workstation, once ROS_MASTER_URI is exported on a workstation, RVIZ should work.

 To get speech to work, edit the magni-demos speech_commands launch file and remove the lines refering to magni_base  and teleop/